MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-logs.md

 - The Project Scheduling Service can't programmatically create, update, delete, or perform any other cascading operation on an entity.
 - The user experiences errors when a record fails to open (for example, when a project is opened or a team member's information is updated).

+> [!NOTE]
+> When a log entry is created, the owner of that record will be set to the owner of the project record.
+If that user does not have at least user level read access to the **PSS Error Log** table, then no record will be created.
+>

 ### Project Scheduling Service log

 The following table shows the fields that are included in the Project Scheduling Service log.